 - Rendering Pens and colouring pencils

 - A cutting mat, metal ruler and scalpel.

-Vectorworks is a program that enables you to do technical drawings/plans.
+The course recommends Vectorworks as the CAD program of choice.
+Vectorworks enables you to do technical drawings/plans.
 As an interior design student you can sign up for a student license which gives you a years access.